 Did you know that the world’s population grew from 1.6 billion to over 7 billion between 1900 and 2012?
 Let us make that even more interesting with this little fact — figures from the United Nations Food and Agriculture Organization (UN FAO) suggest that total land required for farming increased by 12.4 million acres (i.e. 5 million hectares) annually between 1992 and 2002.

 The most important thing to remember while reading these two mind-boggling facts is that the size of the Earth is still the same.
 It is not like our home sprouted an additional wing that we could immediately put to use.
 The reality is that what is available to us for cultivation remains the same.

-From utilizing regional and ground-level data to guide efficient cultivation practices to continuous monitoring of crop health to foresee and prevent any risk, a robust farm management software touches every stage of the cultivation process.
+From utilizing regional and ground-level data to guide efficient cultivation practices to continuous monitoring of crop health to foresee and prevent any risk, robust farm management solution touches every stage of the cultivation process.
 Building such a solution requires huge investments in terms of time and resources and it could take years to come up with a workable prototype.
-Outsourcing such capabilities to a specialist allows agribusinesses to reap the benefits of smart farming a lot faster.
-The overall rate of innovation is also accelerated since dedicated technology providers are focussed on continuously improving their offering with every breakthrough advancement in the field.
+Outsourcing such capabilities to a specialist allow agribusinesses to reap the benefits of smart farming a lot faster.
+The overall rate of innovation is also accelerated since dedicated technology providers are focused on continuously improving their offerings with every breakthrough advancement in the field.

 It goes without saying that every aspect of food production and distribution stands to benefit from the use of digital technology in agriculture.
-However, ultimately choosing whether to build a farm management software or buying an existing solution ultimately rests on the individual priorities of the business.
-Irrespective of the path chosen, these are some of the points worth considering while making an informed decision about whether to outsource your digital agriculture technology needs or building your team inhouse.
+However, ultimately choosing whether to build a farm management software or buy an existing solution ultimately rests on the individual priorities of the business.
+Irrespective of the path chosen, these are some of the points worth considering while making an informed decision about whether to outsource your digital agriculture technology needs or build your team in-house.